The Evanston and Chicago campuses span 265 acres. We aim to keep our campus, including Lake Michigan, as healthy as possible.

 Limiting impact on Lake Michigan

-Our proximity to Lake Michigan is one our campus’ greatest assets.
+Our proximity to Lake Michigan is one of our campuses greatest assets.
 Our goal is to limit any impact we may have on this important body of water.
 This includes:

 - Monitoring and extracting invasive plants and bugs on campus.